varas/numserver/README.md

 - There are no leading zeroes on the output.
 As it stores numbers this avoid extra load.
 - Log file is flushed on intervals, if log file write fails these numbers will be retried on the next flush interval.
 - Numbers handled are supossed to fit in memory, otherwise a disk-fetch policy should be added to check for number uniqueness.
 An approximate-membership-query approach like bloom-filters would fit here to reduce memory consumption and to avoid disk access.
+- 5 concurrent clients input is allowed, exceeding clients are allowed to connect, but their input won't be read until one of the previous clients disconnects.
+- On stop, listener stops listening for new connections and currently ones are handled until disconnect to avoid data loss.
+As there is no wire protocol, clients won't have any data consistency guarantee otherwise.

 ### On design

 - Server package wraps the whole `numserver`.
 - `numserver` is aimed to be run as a daemon (unique run method).
-To enable communication (stop and waits for states) a channel API is given.
+To enable communication (stop and waits for state changes) a channel API is given.
 - There are no end-to-end tests, as there is no CI env and `make test-stress` acts as nice acceptance test to validate output and evaluate performance.
 - The runtime acts as service wiring (kind of service locator pattern) and life-cycle management.
 - State (numbers and report counts) are managed in a transactional way, so when written if write fails we don’t remove them from the in-memory storage (avoid data loss).